Unsure if you qualify based on these criteria? Here are some common questions about land requirements:

 Yes.
 You can place a conservation easement on your property (or part of your property) in conjunction with a forest carbon project.
-In doing so, the risk associated with your project is lowered.
-This, in turn, can directly increase your project’s crediting.
 We can help facilitate this process during project development.
-While creating a conservation easement in conjunction with a project is possible, having a conservation easement in place prior to project development can potentially make a project ineligible, if the easement was placed beyond a year prior to the carbon project commencement date and included certain harvest limitations.
+While creating a conservation easement in conjunction with a project is possible and encouraged, some conservation easements in place prior to a project may not work well with a carbon project.

-Please reach out to a Forest Carbon Works Membership Advisor or email firstname.lastname@example.org to discuss this concern further, as you may still be able to apply and receive a free carbon inventory.
+Please reach out to a Forest Carbon Works Membership Advisor or email firstname.lastname@example.org if you have any questions about conservation easements.

 Depending on the details and restrictions (especially if management/harvesting are forbidden) created by the conservation easement, a property may be disqualified from hosting a carbon project.
 This is because it must be demonstrated that project implementation enriches the property’s carbon stocks more than what would be expected under the status quo.